About Jimbo Berkey

-I have a passion to collect and share movies, radio shows, television show sand recorded music from 1895 to the 1970's that literally chronicle the history of us - the cars we drove, the homes we lived in, the stores we shopped in, the clothes we wore, the hair styles we thought were great.
+The first movies, radio shows, and recorded music from 1895 to the 1950's literally chronicle the history of us – the cars we drove, the homes we lived in, the songs we sang, the stores we shopped in, the clothes we wore, the hair styles we thought were great.

 For almost a decade I created the largest privately owned web site that freely shared several terabytes of public domain classic movies with the world.
 That era has passed for now, but I remain totally in love with the stories from our past.
 I am currently in almost quarantine thanks to the Covid-19 pandemic, but still managing to practice The Law of Contact with the limited number of people that I am able to meet.